aspiringsecurity/EMTTR/multichain-webapp/multichain-webapp/README.md

 	cp config-example.txt config.txt

-In the demo website directory, enter chain details in `config.txt` e.g.:
+In the website directory, enter chain details in `config.txt` e.g.:

     default.name=Default                # name to display in the web interface default.rpchost=127.0.0.1           # IP address or domain of MultiChain node